DryPeng/clashT/docs/configuration/inbound.md

 ## Redirect and TProxy

 Redirect and TProxy are two different ways of implementing transparent proxying.
-They are both supported by Clash.
+They are both supported by ClashT.

-However, you most likely don't need to mess with these two inbounds - we recommend using [Clash Premium](/premium/introduction) if you want to use transparent proxying, as it has built-in support of the automatic management of the route table, rules and nftables.
+However, you most likely don't need to mess with these two inbounds - we recommend using [ClashT Premium](/premium/introduction) if you want to use transparent proxying, as it has built-in support of the automatic management of the route table, rules and nftables.